poeyahay/AFib_PGS/README.md

 - ~10 GB of memory
 - Typical runtime of ~5-10 minutes

-This script was also run on a high-performance computing cluster, after installation of the SBayesRC software (v0.2.6) (https://github.com/zhilizheng/SBayesRC)
+This script was also run on a HPC cluster, after installation of the SBayesRC software (v0.2.6) (https://github.com/zhilizheng/SBayesRC)

 ## Citation
 **If you use these scripts, please cite the following manuscript:**